fugjoo/suedtirolmobilAI/README.md

 pip install -r requirements.txt python -m spacy download de_core_news_sm  # optional
 ```
+spaCy is pinned to versions below 3.8 for compatibility.

 ## Running the API
 Start the server with: